 Cloud Based Phone Systems for Healthcare Providers

-Telzio provides cloud based phone systems for both small and large medical organizations.
-We work with private physicians’ offices up to large hospitals to transition their phone systems to VoIP, and our specialists have the experience to deal with the unique set of needs healthcare institutions face when implementing a new VoIP phone system.
+Telzio provides HIPAA compliant phones for therapists up to large hospitals.
+We work with healthcare providers of all sizes to transition to VoIP services, and our specialists have the experience to deal with the unique set of needs organizations face when implementing a healthcare phone system.

-Request more information about Automated Phone Systems from Telzio.
+Request more information about Healthcare Phone Systems from Telzio.